MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 Empty means:

 - input is null or undefined
-or input is string and the string is null or empty,
+- input is a null or empty string
 - input is zero size collection or input is object with no property.